mattermost/docs/source/about/security.rst

 - Choose whether to restrict or enable :ref:`cross-origin requests <configure/integrations-configuration-settings:enable cross-origin requests from>`.
 - If sharing of public links for account creation or sharing of files and images are enabled, links can be invalidated via the System Console by :ref:`regenerating salts <configure/site-configuration-settings:public link salt>`.
 - Optionally add :ref:`advanced passwords requirements <configure/authentication-configuration-settings:password requirements>` with minimum numbers of symbols, numbers, lower, and uppercase letters.
-- Optionally restrict :doc:`creation, renaming, archiving of channels, Private channels, and integrations to Team Admins, System Admins, or end users </onboard/advanced-permissions>` (Mattermost Enterprise and Mattermost Professional).
+- Optionally restrict :doc:`creation, renaming, archiving of channels, Private channels, and integrations to team admins, system admins, or end users </onboard/advanced-permissions>` (Mattermost Enterprise and Mattermost Professional).

 Security updates
 -----------------